mccannm11/helpscout-api-python/README.md

 ### Pagination
 Multiple calls to the above calls that support pagination will return subsequent pages.
-* reset() - to clear the pagination couters and start from page 1 again.
+* clearstate() - to clear the pagination couters and start from page 1 again.

-You could also set the starting page
+* clearstate(str 'function') - to clear the pagination couter for a given function, e.g. "folders" You could set the starting page by passing in page=N as a keyword arg.
-* setpage(function, page_number)